-The Office of the Vice Chancellor for Research awards a limited number of grants to support planning and hosting conferences at CU-Boulder on an ongoing basis throughout the year.
+The Research & Innovation Office (RIO) awards a limited number of grants to support planning and hosting conferences at CU Boulder on an ongoing basis throughout the year.

 Conference grants provide partial support for organizing conferences that promote and encourage the scholarship, research and creative work of the Boulder campus faculty.
 These awards are intended to support one-time or initial events, rather than established and/or annual events.
 Awards can be up to $3000.

 Any member of the faculty (emeritus or not) holding at least a one-half time, tenured or tenure track appointment, who requires financial assistance to organize a conference that promotes research or creative work on the Boulder campus, is eligible to apply for a conference grant.
 Also, rostered instructors on continuing funds may apply.
 (If questions, please clarify with your departmental graduate program assistant.)

 The Vice Chancellor for Research & Innovation will consider conference applications on an ongoing basis.
 Applications should be submitted online.
 They will need to include a brief description of the conference, its significance, its benefits to the Boulder campus, and a specific budget plan (including other funding sources).
 Applicants must include their biosketch (maximum two pages), and biosketches for conference participants.